mealie-recipes/mealie/docs/docs/news/surveys/2024-october/overview.md

 This question was a single select and it was mandatory.

-Key insight: ~85% of instances have 2 users or less.
-This is assumed to be a couple adults living together.
+Key insight: ~85% of instances have 2 users or fewer.
+This is assumed to be a couple of adults living together.

 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4643)